ipfs/community/projects/[Project Submission] Socio Dapp.md

 ## Target Audience
 <!--Describe who will be your project's users-->
-Intended audience are anyone who use Social media and wish to support their streamers/content creators.
+Intended audience are anyone who use social media and wish to support their streamers/content creators.
 Spectrum of audience is very large.
 Currently this DApp is not user friendly especially for beginners of Web3 and crypto.
 We aim to increase the accessibility to larger audience soon.

 ## Rough estimated user base (if applicable)
 <!--How many users do you have right now?-->
-I have introduced this DApp among my friends and all of them tried(5-6 people).
+I have introduced this DApp among my friends and all of them tried (5-6 people).
 If a famous content creator enrolls and start posting in our DApp we can easily see a traffic of thousands of users initially.

 ## Github repo
 <!--Attach a link to your GitHub repo - open source is required - please make sure your repo has a license file and is licensed using MIT open source license! -->